demitri/qlsc/README.md

 |  4          | 225° ≤ δ ≤ 315° | α = 270°, δ = 0° |
 |  5          | bottom face | α = 0°, δ = -90° |

-THe diagram below shows the pixel numbering scheme over the entire sphere for `depth=2`.
+The diagram below shows the pixel numbering scheme over the entire sphere for `depth=2`.
 Note the path of the numbering scheme: this is called *[z-order](https://en.wikipedia.org/wiki/Z-order_curve)* which has the benefit that ipix numbers that are close to one another are also close spatially.

 ![](figures/ipix_grid/ipix_grid.png)